hfchau1126/CST435-Assignment-2/README.md

 - `config.yaml`: Configuration settings
 - `requirements.txt`: Python dependencies

-Note: The Food-101 dataset is not included in the GitHub repository due to its size.
+Note: The data folder is not included in the GitHub repository due to its size.

 ## Setup